captainys/YSFLIGHT/readme.md

 I included iOS project in this repository, but I think it doesn't compile any more.

 I wanted to clean the source code more before releasing, but it is what it is.

+You may find strange to see CMakeFiles files in many places in this repository.
+When I started using cmake, I accidentally typed cmake command from the wrong directory and contaminated my source tree very often.
+By having CMakeFiles, it prevented cmake from making a directory and prevented the contamination.
+Now I am used to cmake, so it is very rare to accidentally contaminate my source tree, but I am just keeping those CMakeFiles files.